streply/streply-docs/docs/php/configuration.md

 ## Initialisation

-Initialisation of Strepla is performed using the `Initialize`, method, which should be placed at the very beginning of the code (e.g. in the index.php file).
+Initialisation of Streply is performed using the `Initialize`, method, which should be placed at the very beginning of the code (e.g. in the index.php file).
 The method receives the `(string) DSN` as the first parameter.

 :::info
 You can find the DSN code of the project in the Projects tab of your [Streply account](https://app.streply.com/projects).